MSc Economics / Course details

 2. The website also provides details and content of our Introduction course on Quantitative Methods in Economics which builds on the knowledge gained in (1) and is designed to equip you with further technical skills that you will require before starting the MSc.

-3. You are strongly advised to attend this course which is offered, free of charge.
-The course will run during induction week and we recommend that you spend some time between July and September studying and familiarising yourself with the course material on the website, especially if you might not be able to attend the course.
-The importance of the course is illustrated by the fact that the marks contribute 10% towards the Maths Methods and Econometrics compulsory units of semester one.
+3. You are strongly advised to attend this course, which is offered free of charge.
+The course will run during induction week, and we recommend that you spend some time between July and September studying and familiarising yourself with the course material on the website, especially if you may be unable to attend the course.
+The marks for this course contribute 10% towards the Maths Methods and Econometrics compulsory units of semester one.

 Teaching and learning